You may have found this article, after asking Mr Google a question…just like Edith:

 Let me introduce the Consumer Credit Act 1995.

-This act protects you, the consumer, in your dealings with a financial institution, in this case, the big bad bank who won’t give you a mortgage.
+This act protects you, the consumer, in your dealings with a financial institution, in this case, the big bad bank that won’t give you a mortgage.

 Here’s Section 126 of the act.
 I have paraphrased in blue to make things easier